-1-Sentence-Summary: The Drama Of The Gifted Child is an international bestseller that will help you unearth your sad, suppressed memories from childhood that still haunt you today and teach you how to confront them so you can avoid passing them on to your children, release yourself from the pains of your past, and finally be free to live a life of fulfillment.
+1-Sentence-Summary: The Drama Of The Gifted Child will help you unearth your sad, suppressed memories from childhood and teach you how to confront them so you can avoid passing them on to your children, release yourself from the pains of your past, and finally live a life of fulfillment.

 Read in: 4 minutes